 He got his foundation sheep from the Willis flock in Maryland in the seventies

-THIS IS OUR GRAND-NIECE, LUCIE TAKEN IN HER YOUNGER DAYS.
+THIS IS OUR GRAND-NIECE, LUCIE PICTURED IN HER YOUNGER DAYS.